Doctor of Audiology (Au.D.)

-All applicants with degrees in areas other than CSD must have their degree conferred no later than Spring 2021 in order to be considered for admission to the 2021 class.
+All applicants with degrees in areas other than CSD must have their degree conferred no later than Spring 2021 in order to be considered for admission to the Fall 2021 class.

 Please note that official GRE scores must be sent directly to CSDCAS from ETS using Code 1756.
 Please do not send your scores to the University of Memphis.